 information relating to the undertaking's delegation of responsibilities, reporting lines and allocation of functions;

-the remuneration entitlements of the members of the administrative, management and supervisory bodies, over the reporting period and a comparison of the information with that reported on the previous reporting period and the reasons for any material changes.
+the remuneration entitlements of the members of the administrative, management and supervisory body, over the reporting period and a comparison of the information with that reported on the previous reporting period and the reasons for any material changes.

 2. The following information shall be reported by insurance and reinsurance undertakings regarding their compliance with the fit and proper requirements:

-in accordance with the requirements set out in Article 42 of Directive 2009/138/EC, a list of the persons in the undertaking, or external to the undertaking in the case that the undertaking has outsourced key functions that are responsible for key functions;
+in accordance with the requirements set out in Article 42 of Directive 2009/138/EC, a list of the persons in the undertaking that are responsible for key functions;

 information on the policies and processes established by the undertaking to ensure that those persons are fit and proper.